harvard-library/Curiosity/README.md

 where you would like to load the app.

 Configuration can be found in `webpack.config.js` and `package.json`.

-You will want to adjust the environment variables in `.env`.
+You might want to adjust the environment variables in `.env`.
 Environment variables set from the command line will override `.env` variables.
+Make sure that environment variables intended for the React application are prefixed with `REACT_APP_`, and pay attention to the comments in the `.env` file.

 ## Deploying React Assets